 by Emily Goebel, MD FRCPC

-In patients with abnormal uterine bleeding, the endometrium is usually sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
+In patients with abnormal vaginal bleeding, the endometrium is usually sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.
 When viewed under the microscope, an endometrial polyp is made up of dilated endometrial glands and stroma with thick blood vessels.

-Very rarely, a cancer will develop in an endometrial polyp.
+Very rarely, cancer will develop in an endometrial polyp.
 For this reason, your pathologist will examine the polyp for abnormal cells that may indicate the presence of a pre-cancerous condition called atypical endometrial hyperplasia or cancer.
 If any abnormal cells are seen, they will be described in your pathology report.

 Some endometrial polyps look different when examined under the microscope.
-These polyps are called variants and are often given a special name which may be included in your report.
-Some common variants include:
+These polyps are called variants and are often given a special name that may be included in your report.